nkinnaird/StormlightArchiveNLP/readme.md

 	- `plotUtils.py` - file which provides various plotting methods, including word embedding plots, word clouds, etc.
 	- `extractAndCleanText.ipynb` - notebook for extracting and cleaning the book text in chapter level increments
 	- `extractAndCleanTextByPage.ipynb` - notebook for extracting and cleaning the book text in page level increments
-	- `extractText.ipynb` - notebook for extracting and the book text in chapter level increments, with no text preprocessing
+	- `extractText.ipynb` - notebook for extracting and the book text in chapter-level increments, with no text preprocessing
 	- `nlpEDA.ipynb` - notebook used for initial NLP EDA and parameter optimization
 	- `sentimentEDA.ipynb` - notebook used for initial sentiment analysis EDA (more was eventually done at the bottom of the main `doNLP.ipynb` file)
 	- `bookChaptersPageNumbers.py` - file which provided the page numbers for chapters, used when reading in and processing the book text